russruas09/EthAssessment/README.md

 MyToken Contract

-This smart contract was created using the programming language Solidity, which is used to develop Ethereum-based smart contracts.
-A fundamental ERC-20 token named "MyToken" with the symbol "RUSS" is defined in the contract.
-The contract permits the creation and burning of tokens as well as checking token balances.

-Prerequisites

-This code requires Solidity version 0.8.18 or a compatible version to compile and deploy.

-Contract Overview

-The MyToken contract is defined as follows:
+This Solidity contract implements a basic token called MyToken, with the functionality of minting and burning tokens.

+Code
 solidity
 Copy code
+// SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;

 contract MyToken {